I am one of the crazy cryptocurrency investors. I am definitely not a day trader, and I have only invested in three cryptocurrencies.

 I tell myself that it was the only possible outcome, and I of course had seen that from the beginning.

-When I lose money, it’s of course never myself who have done anything stupid (like, for example investing in valueless digital money tokens), but somehow it’s always someone else’s fault (China, South Korea, John McAfee or someone similar).
+When I lose money, it’s of course never myself who have done anything stupid (like investing in valueless digital money tokens), but somehow it’s always someone else’s fault (China, South Korea, John McAfee or someone similar).

 Back on Planet Earth, we all know that getting a good return has little to do with me and my decisions.